donghyuk0605/street-dreams-ultimate/README.md

 The `arcade` tab showcases a lightweight Phaser demo built with Next.js.
 The new component is loaded dynamically and allows simple keyboard controls for a square avatar.
 Dependencies are managed via `pnpm` and include `phaser`.

+## FIFA Style Theme

+The app now ships with a darker FIFA-inspired palette and Google Fonts:

+- **Orbitron** for futuristic headings
+- **Russo One** for numeric displays
+- **Bebas Neue** for impactful titles
+- **Inter** as the default body font

+Player cards can use the classes `fifa-card-gold`, `fifa-card-diamond`, or `fifa-card-legend` for special backgrounds.
+Use the `bg-fifa-gradient` utility for the default dark gradient background.